ACM40960/project-shubidiwoop/README.md

 ### Usage

+1. Make sure you have the dataset in your working directory.
+The game details dataset for the English Premier League's 2022-2023 season can be found in the [data](https://github.com/ACM40960/project-shubidiwoop/blob/main/data/E0.csv) folder of this repository.

-1. Run the RMarkdown script using the knit button or the shortcut Ctrl+Shift+K:
+2. Run the RMarkdown script using the knit button or the shortcut Ctrl+Shift+K:
    ```
    rmarkdown::render()
    ```

-2. View the generated reports' projected league standings, outcome predictions, and betting insights.
+3. View the generated reports' projected league standings, outcome predictions, and betting insights.

-3. Open the Python script file containing the EDA code using a text editor, IDE (e.g., PyCharm, Visual Studio Code), or Jupyter Notebook.
+4. Open the Python script file containing the EDA code using a text editor, IDE (e.g., PyCharm, Visual Studio Code), or Jupyter Notebook.
 Execute the EDA scripts by either:
     - Using your IDE's "Run" feature.
     - Running cells in Jupyter Notebook.
     - Using the terminal with the python command and the script's filename.